mr-shafiei/computer-apps-spring-2014/_posts/assignments/2014-03-10-website-project-2.md

 ### Questions ###
 0. Which site did you evaluate?
-1. Why is the site needed?
-2. Who is the audience?
+1. Who is the audience?
-3. What are the key reasons users may have for visiting the site?
+2. What are the key reasons users may have for visiting the site?
-4. What should visitors of the site come away with?
+3. What should visitors of the site come away with?
-5. How useful is the site's design?
+4. What do you like about the design and why do you like it?